 [Regulation 3 amended in Gazette 23 Dec 2005 p.
 6267; 31 Mar 2006 p.
 1346.]

-4. References to licence held by a relevant corporation
+4. References to licence held by relevant corporation

 A reference in these regulations to a transmission licence, a distribution licence, a retail licence or an integrated regional licence held by a relevant corporation includes a reference to a licence of that kind that the corporation is deemed to hold under section 46 of the Act.

-5. Condition requiring compliance with the Electricity Industry Customer Transfer Code 2004
+5. Condition requiring compliance with Electricity Industry Customer Transfer Code 2004

 (1) This regulation applies to —